sri730/git-github/README.md

-# git-github This is for Beginning of git-github purpose
+# git-github This is for Beginning purpose